wilkinsonlab/SCOFF/README.md

   ...
   * **ClusteringSubgraphsSWO/**

-Multiple sets of workflow fragments grouped by semantic similarity in their annotations, according to 13 different ontologies and structure vocabularies (BAO, BRO, EDAM, EFO, IAO, MeSH, MS, NCIT, NIFSTD, OBI, OBIWS, SIO and SWO) from BioPortal and 4 clustering criteria (`KbestSilh_AGNES, KbestSilh_PAM, KruleThumb_AGNES and KruleThumb_PAM`).
-These subdirectories include searchable text summary files (`annotations_statistics_<ontID>.txt` and `cluster_statistics.txt`) and visual representations of the clustered workflow fragments in .svg format (`wf_myExperiment_<ontID>_<wfID>.<fragmentID>.svg`) to make possible to easily find workflow fragments related with desired term/s, to design a new workflow through fragments or repair a broken workflow.
+Multiple sets of workflow fragments grouped by semantic similarity in their annotations, based on 13 different ontologies and structure vocabularies (BAO, BRO, EDAM, EFO, IAO, MeSH, MS, NCIT, NIFSTD, OBI, OBIWS, SIO and SWO) from BioPortal and 4 clustering criteria (`KbestSilh_AGNES, KbestSilh_PAM, KruleThumb_AGNES and KruleThumb_PAM`).
+These subdirectories include searchable text summary files (`annotations_statistics_<ontID>.txt` and `cluster_statistics.txt`) and visual representations of the clustered workflow fragments in .svg format (`wf_myExperiment_<ontID>_<wfID>.<fragmentID>.svg`) to allow simple seearch for fragments related to desired term/s, either for new workflow creation or to repair a broken workflow.

 ## Basic Usage ##
-A briefly description and instructions about how and in which order to run the different SemSubWf scripts to apply the different analysis SemSubWf contributes.
+A brief description and instructions for how and in which order to run the different SemSubWf scripts.
 More details are available in the code comments of each script.

 ### Step 1: Automatic annotation of bioinformatics workflows with biomedical ontologies ###